mduckham/SMURF/Queries/README.md

 } LIMIT 100
 ```

-## Multiple geometry representations

-The queries in this section are all connected with multiple geometric representations of features.
+## The queries in this section are all connected with multiple geometric representations of features.

-### Show all the waterbodies with multiple geometry representations
+25) Show all the waterbodies with multiple geometry representations?

 ```
 SELECT (STRAFTER(STR(?wb_instance), '#') AS ?debug)